-Pi Mu Epsilon is an honorary mathematics fraternity.
-There is a local chapter at Andrews University, chartered in 1970 and called the Michigan Gamma chapter because it was the third chapter to be chartered in Michigan.
+Pi Mu Epsilon, an honorary mathematics fraternity, has a local chapter at Andrews University, chartered in 1970 and called the Michigan Gamma chapter because it was the third chapter to be chartered in Michigan.

-There is a national meeting of Pi Mu Epsilon once a year, usually the first week in August, at which students present papers about their research projects.
-Some years ago, Michele Pezet who was then an Andrews student, presented a paper at the annual meeting and won a $100 prize.
+The national meeting of Pi Mu Epsilon occurs once a year, usually the first week in August; there students present papers about their research projects.
+Some years ago, Michele Pezet, who was then an Andrews student, presented a paper at the annual meeting and won a $100 prize.
 If a person from one of the local chapters, such as the Andrews chapter, wishes to present a paper at a national meeting, Pi Mu Epsilon will pay up to $600 of travel expenses to that meeting.
 If a person wants to attend the meeting without presenting a paper, Pi Mu Epsilon will pay half of one person's travel expenses, up to a maximum of $300.

-If you are a member of Pi Mu Epsilon, that fact is announced in the Commencement program booklet when you graduate.
+The fact that someone is a member of Pi Mu Epsilon is listed in the Commencement program booklet when the student graduates.
 Membership in Pi Mu Epsilon is also a great addition to a resume.

-To be eligible to join Pi Mu Epsilon you must satisfy either of the following two sets of criteria:
+To be eligible to join Pi Mu Epsilon, students must satisfy either of the following two sets of criteria:

 1) Be an undergraduate student with four semesters of college mathematics including calculus, with at least a B average in mathematics courses.
-You must also be in the top half of your class in overall GPA.
+The student must also be in the top half of the class in overall GPA.

-2) Be a sophomore who is majoring or intends to major in mathematics, who has completed three semesters of mathematics including two semesters of calculus with a straight A record in all mathematics courses taken.
-You must also be in the top quarter of your class in overall GPA.
+2) Be a sophomore who is majoring or intends to major in mathematics, who has completed three semesters of mathematics including two semesters of calculus with a straight-A record in all mathematics courses taken.
+The student must also be in the top quarter of the class in overall GPA.

-It costs $20 to join.
-For this you get a certificate of membership and a one-year subscription (two issues) to the Pi Mu Epsilon Journal, which contains articles on mathematical topics generally understandable to undergraduates.
-If you want to continue your subscription beyond the year, you may renew at that time for $20 for two years.
+To join costs $30, and membership is by invitation only.
+Members receive a certificate of membership, a set of PME honors cords to wear at graduation, and a one-year subscription (two issues) to the Pi Mu Epsilon Journal, which contains articles on mathematical topics generally understandable to undergraduates.
+Students who wish to continue their subscription beyond the year may renew at that time for $20 for two years.

 For more information, visit Pi Mu Epsilon.